Skip to content

 Anthony Godfrey:

 Hello and welcome to the Supercast.
 I'm your host, Superintendent Anthony Godfrey.
-It is an unsolved mystery for students at Foothills Elementary School.
-How did goats get into the basement of the building where Principal Abe Yospe says they now live?
+It is a beloved tradition at Bluffdale Elementary School, now in its tenth year.

 Anthony Godfrey: